winglang/wing/docs/docs/04-standard-library/06-ex/api-reference.md

 inflight tryGet(key: str): Json
 ```

-Get a row from the table, by primary key.
+Get a row from the table if exists, by primary key.

 ###### `key`<sup>Required</sup> <a name="key" id="@winglang/sdk.ex.ITableClient.tryGet.parameter.key"></a>